ordavid-s/OutdoorRouterLocationEstimation/README.md

 ### Vizualization:
 <img width="366" alt="Screen Shot 2021-09-15 at 7 27 12 PM" src="https://user-images.githubusercontent.com/82959055/133539406-9978206a-2f91-4c79-bb18-47501b23485f.png">

+The center of each point represents a location where a Beacon was received.
+The radius of each circle represents the distance that was calculated based on that Beacon's RSSI value.
-We find the optimal point (cloud) whose sum of the distances from the point to the circles is the smallest.
+To find the router, we find the optimal point (cloud) whose sum of the distances from the point to the circles is the smallest.

 ## Results